CodeLordGh/eduplan/libs/docs/error-handling-integration.md

 # Error Handling Integration Guide for Libraries

 ## Overview
-This guide explains how to integrate the error handling system into libraries under the `libs` folder.
-The system follows functional programming principles and provides type-safe error handling.
+This guide focuses on integrating the error handling system into libraries under the `libs` folder.
+For a complete understanding of the error handling system, please refer to the [Error Handling Documentation](../common/docs/error-handling.md).

-## Integration Steps
+## Quick Start

 ### 1. Add Dependencies
 In your library's `package.json`: